 Suspension by Committee.
 All players must stop play if the Committee suspends play (see Rule 5.7b).

 Stopping Play by Agreement in Match Play.
 Players in a match may agree to stop play for any reason, except if doing so delays the competition.
 If they agree to stop play and then one player wants to resume play, the agreement has ended and the other player must resume play.

 Individual Player Stopping Play Because of Lightning.
 A player may stop play if they reasonably believe there is danger from lightning, but must report to the Committee as soon as possible.

 Leaving the course is not, by itself, stopping play.
 A player’s delay of play is covered by Rule 5.6a, not by this Rule.If a player stops play for any reason not allowed under this Rule or fails to report to the Committee when required to do so, the player is disqualified.

 What Players Must Do When Committee Suspends Play

 There are two types of Committee suspensions of play, each with different requirements for when players must stop play.(1) Immediate Suspension (Such as When There Is Imminent Danger).
-If the Committee declares an immediate suspension of play, all players must stop play at once and must not make another stroke until the Committee resumes play.The Committee should use a distinct method of telling players about an immediate suspension.(2) Normal Suspension (Such as for Darkness or Unplayable Course).
+If the Committee declares an immediate suspension of play, a player must not make another stroke until the Committee resumes play.The Committee should use a distinct method of telling players about an immediate suspension.(2) Normal Suspension (Such as for Darkness or Unplayable Course).
 If the Committee suspends play for normal reasons, what happens next depends on where each playing group is:

 Between Two Holes.
 If all players in the group are between two holes, they must stop play and must not make a stroke to begin another hole until the Committee resumes play.